geoff-coppertop/python-network-tcp-auto/README.md

-# auto-tcp-network
+# python-network-tcp-auto
-The auto-tcp-network is a self healing client-server network that uses zeroconf networking to find nodes of the correct service type.
+The network-tcp-auto is a self healing client-server network that uses zeroconf networking to find nodes of the correct service type.
 ## network manager
 The network manager is responsible for providing a simple application interface